Date: 17 Dec 2004 Authors: Lou Revelant, Sandra Hardy, Graeme Sanderson

 The weed mat has proved extremely durable.
 It has not deteriorated since its establishment in 1988.

-Another major benefit of weed matting is the preservation of soil moisture.
+Another major benefit of weed matting is preserving soil moisture.
 The weed mat mulches the soil surface and reduces moisture losses from evaporation, while still allowing rainfall to penetrate the mat.

 The case study compared the moisture retention rates with and without weed matting.
 Two sites, both clay loam, were selected.
 The first site had bare soil; the second site had weed matting.

-Because weed matting helps hold moisture in the soil, it also helps lower soil temperature.
-A slightly cooler soil environment helps maintain root activity during the hottest days of summer.
+Since weed matting helps hold moisture in the soil, it also helps lower soil temperature.
+A slightly cooler soil environment helps maintain root activity during the hottest summer days.

 The case study compared soil temperatures under the weed mat with (irrigated) bare soil temperatures.
 They were compared at three depths (5, 10 and 20 cm) between November 1989 and February 1990, during the warmest part of the day:

-The soil under weed matting stays moist and is protected from the sun, wind, raindrop action, and cultivation.
+The soil under weed matting stays moist and is protected from the sun, wind, rain and cultivation.
 This lack of disturbance and the proliferation of surface feeder roots stabilises the soil.

-In the case study a section of the matting was lifted, which revealed an increase in worm activity and fine citrus feeder roots in the top 2 cm of soil.
+In the case study, a section of the matting was lifted, revealing increased worm activity and fine citrus feeder roots in the top 2 cm of soil.

 Weigh up the benefits of weed matting against the initial cost of the material and its installation.
 Early and late navels grown with weed matting should bring high returns and, therefore, a quick recovery of costs.
-But if you use traditional citrus varieties and traditional planting densities under this system, it will take much longer to break even.
+However, using traditional citrus varieties and planting densities under this system, it will take much longer to break even.